CSCfi/csc-user-guide/STYLEGUIDE.md

    - Lengthier tutorials can be written under Support->Tutorials.
  - Don't make too deep hierarchy or too many entries per subcategory (combine very small pages)
  - Don't refer to the same page twice in mkdocs.yml -> sitemap breaks + weird menu action
+ - If possible, try to keep your markdown lines shorter than 100 columns to improve readability and reviewability of the source material
+   - Note that, for example, tables and preformatted code blocks cannot be split, but ordinary paragraphs and bulleted lists will render perfectly fine when there are line breaks in the source material

 ## Accessibility
  - [General guidelines](https://www.saavutettavuusvaatimukset.fi/)